Xpitfire/lighter/README.md

 * `@dataset` - injects dataset instance
 * `@model` - injects model instance
 * `@experiment` - injects a set of pre-set instances
+* `@strategy` - loads and defines a training set strategy from a config and injects the main object instances
+* `@inject` - allows to inject single instances from different context options (registry, types, instances, configs)

 By default the templates for a new project are using these names for dependency injection `['dataset', 'data_builder', 'criterion', 'model', 'writer', 'optimizer', 'metric', 'collectible']`
 ```json